Some wish to live within the sound of church or chapel bell; I want to run a rescue shop within a yard of Hell!

 A year later, he heard the American evangelist D L Moody at Cambridge and was deeply convicted of God’s claim on his life.
 With six friends, Studd pledged his life to the gospel of Jesus Christ.
 If Jesus Christ be God and died for me, then no sacrifice can be too great for me to make for Him, he declared.
 As proof of ‘burning his boats’, he waived his right to a considerable fortune.
 In 1885, the “Cambridge Seven” set off for China.
 It was a high-profile action by some of the cream of England’s youth, and it made a great impression.

+This explains why the reports of Studd’s labours resonated strongly back home – and why his writings were read with enthusiasm.
 For the rest of his life, Studd worked hard on the mission field in China, India, Sudan and the Belgian Congo (now Democratic Republic of Congo).
 His wife Priscilla worked tirelessly to promote the missions back in Britain.
 It was Studd himself, however, who made the biggest noise through his writings – and one in particular: The Chocolate Soldier.
 It is a rallying cry to rank alongside William Booth’s Darkest England.

 Heroism is the lost chord of present-day Christianity, he writes.
 Then, with exquisite irony, he likens Western Christians to chocolate Christians, dissolving in water and melting at the smell of fire.
 Sweeties they are!
 Lollipops!
 Living their lives in a cardboard box, each clad in his frilled white paper to preserve his dear, delicate constitution.
 He parodies the great martial hymn ‘Onward, Christian Soldiers’ in a “chocolate” version:

 Mark time, Christian heroes, never go to war.
 Stop and mind the babies, playing on the floor…